ludvig-sandh/Chirp/README.md

 > **Note:**
 > These binaries are automatically built and tested on every commit using GitHub Actions,
 > so they’re always up to date with the latest source.
+>
+> Also, take them with a grain of salt since they are compiled in specific environments and might not always work on all machines.

 ---